Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: The leading Ruelle-Pollicott resonance

 The fit also extracts the spin diffusion constant $D$ of the model.
-In order to verify that this is indeed the correct value, we compare it to the diffusion constant obtained by a completely different method.
-Namely, from the evolution of an initial weakly-polarized domain wall state~\cite{ljubotinaSpinDiffusionInhomogeneous2017}.
+In order to verify that this is indeed the correct value, we compare it to the diffusion constant obtained from a completely different method, namely, from the evolution of a weakly-polarized domain-wall state~\cite{ljubotinaSpinDiffusionInhomogeneous2017}.
 We prepare the system in the state with the following density matrix

 for small $\mu$, and evolve it with $U$.
-Diffusion equation dictates the transferred magnetization $\Delta \ev{\sigma^z}_\rho$ should be (at long times in our system)
+The diffusion equation dictates that the transferred magnetization $\Delta \ev{\sigma^z}_\rho$ should be (after long enough time)